Increasing the efficiency of your customer acquisition cost (CAC) is one of the best ways to increase the profitability of your SaaS company.

 Customer retention is often overlooked as an effective way to increase CAC efficiency.
 Improving customer retention (especially in the first few months) and reducing cancellations can significantly improve your acquisition metrics, shortening the amount of time it takes to regain your costs.

-Final Thoughts on Improving CAC Efficiency
+Final Thoughts on CAC Optimization

 By continuously looking for ways to improve the efficiency of your CAC, your SaaS company will become more financially stable and can eventually become cash flow positive!